The Best Pocket Pistols in 2023

 One of the best deep concealment pocket pistols

-Evolved from a long line of tip-up barrel “cat” guns from the Italian firearms icon, such as the Minx and Bobcat, the short-barreled Beretta Model 3032 Tomcat has been in production since 1996.
+Evolved from a long line of tip-up barrel “cat” guns from the Italian firearms icon, such as the Minx and Bobcat, the short-barreled Beretta Model M21A Bobcat is a lightweight pocket pistol that has been in production since 1984.

 The two-position safety engages smoothly and keeps things under control, which both locks the slide and preventing the pistol from firing.
-The magazine release is located to the left of the grip, making one-handed operation quick and easy.
+The magazine release is located to the left of the grip, making for an unusual location but one-handed operation is quick and easy.

 The dual single or double action semi-auto options on the pistol make it a go-to firearm for both deep concealment LE and extremely popular as a backup.